Skip to main content

 • If patient has asthma, review and optimise asthma management and educate about asthma and anaphylaxis. allergy.org.au/patients/asthma-and-allergy/asthma-and-anaphylaxis

-• Encourage an appointment every 12 to 18 months, to prescribe new adrenaline injector/s before they expire, to review if new allergies have developed or more severe allergic reactions have occurred, and to renew the patient’s ASCIA Action Plan for Anaphylaxis.
+• Encourage an appointment every 12 to 18 months, to prescribe new adrenaline device/s before they expire, to review if new allergies have developed or more severe allergic reactions have occurred, and to renew the patient’s ASCIA Action Plan for Anaphylaxis.

-For adrenaline injector supply updates check www.allergy.org.au/members/adrenaline-autoinjector-availability
+For adrenaline device supply updates check www.allergy.org.au/members/adrenaline-device-availability

-© ASCIA 2024
+© ASCIA 2025

-Content updated March 2024
+Content updated March 2025

 For more information go to www.allergy.org.au/hp/anaphylaxis